DavidMorano/system/src/libuc/filex/README.txt

 FILEX

-Thse subroutines read a file (given as a filename) for various purposes.
+These subroutines read a file (given as a filename) for various purposes.

 subroutine	description
 --------------------------------------------------------------------------------